 Important note: Participating in an archaeological campaign is exciting work, but it is also sometimes tiring and challenging.
 It is important that students are ready and fit for outdoor physical activity.
 The typical day starts early in the morning and runs until mid-afternoon.

 Cooperation With the Local Community

 In keeping with the Umbra Institute’s academic philosophy, the Archaeological Field School is collaborative and aims to involve the community of Castiglione in a long-term relationship.
 As part of the project, students will cooperate with the local archaeological museum to enhance its visibility and impact.

 Life in Castiglione del Lago

-A renowned summer location, Castiglione is an international venue for relaxing vacations, swimming and sun-bathing on its beaches, or for practicing a variety of sports: cycling, sailing, wind- and kite-surfing, canoeing.
+A renowned summer location, Castiglione is an international venue for relaxing vacations, swimming and sun-bathing on its beaches, or for practicing a variety of sports: cycling, sailing, wind- and kite-surfing, and canoeing.
 The beautiful hills surrounding the area offer opportunities for hiking, mountain-biking, and horseback riding.